-- Children from families whose income is at or below 100 percent of the federal poverty level attend tuition-free and may not be charged tuition or program fees, such as registration, snack, or materials fees.
-Fees collected prior to identification of eligibility must be refunded. - Children from families whose income is between 101 and 200 percent of the federal poverty level may attend on a pro-rated tuition basis.
+- Children from families whose income is at or below 100 percent of the federal poverty level attend tuition-free and programs may not charge tuition or program fees, such as registration, snack, or materials fees.
+Programs must refund fees collected prior to identification of eligibility. - Children from families whose income is between 101 and 200 percent of the federal poverty level may attend on a pro-rated tuition basis.
 This amount must be less than the private-pay tuition rate.

-- The program must have a written sliding fee scale outlining tuition rates and fees based on poverty level and private-pay rates.
-The sliding fee scale policy must be shared with families at the time of enrollment.
-Programs can elect not to charge tuition and fees to ECE funded children between 101 and 200 percent of the federal poverty level, however this must be reflected in the sliding fee scale policy.
-The sliding fee scale must be applied consistently to all families enrolled who are receiving ECE funding. - Families who are receiving publicly funded child care (PFCC) to provide extended day services, and who have a required co-payment, can have the ECE sliding fee scale tuition payment waived, provided it is part of the written policy of the program, and is applied consistently to all families receiving PFCC.
+Apply the sliding fee scale consistently to all families enrolled who are receiving ECE funding. - Programs can elect not to charge tuition and fees to ECE funded children between 101 and 200 percent of the federal poverty level, however, reflect this in the sliding fee scale policy. - Programs can waive the ECE sliding fee scale tuition payment to provide extended day services for families who are receiving publicly funded childcare (PFCC) if it is part of the written policy of the program and is applied consistently to all families receiving PFCC.